-The Ujima Mentoring Community is a program offered by the Bolinga Black Cultural Resources Center targeted to first- year African and African American students who would like to improve their chances of success by attaining a job on campus and having their supervisor serve as their mentor.
-The program assists first-year students in making a smooth transition from high school to college.
-The program kicks off with an early arrival session that takes place before official move-in day on campus and at the start of the school year freshmen are matched with their employer, mentors.
-Ujima takes place for students’ entire freshmen year and outside of work students will meet twice a month in order to cultivate leadership, build a program community, and have fun during social programs put on by Ujima staff.
+The Ujima Mentoring community is a program offered by The Bolinga Black Cultural Resources Center targeted to first-year African American students who would like to improve their chances of academic success by attaining an on campus job and having their supervisor serve as their mentor.
+This program kicks off with an early arrival session that takes place before official move-in day on campus.
+At the start of the school year, students are matched with their mentors.
+During the academic year, the Ujima students will meet twice a month in order to cultivate leadership, build a community, and have fun through social and academic programs put on by Ujima staff.

 "If you want to go quickly, go alone.
 If you want to go far, go together"

 Symbolized by conjoined shovels, Ujima, is one of the seven principles of the Nguzo Saba that emphasizes collective work and responsibility.
 This is a unique work mentoring concept that includes meaningful labor, sustainable mentoring relationships and ongoing intellectual and cultural development.
 This innovative employer mentoring program supports first year students who are direct from high school and are qualified for and accept their federal work-study allotment at WSU.
 The goals of this program are twofold.

 First, we want to empower potential mentors across campus to share in the university’s goal to actively support the success and graduation of every student.
 Next, we want to increase the likelihood of success for enrolled students by helping them to acquire a campus job complete with a supervisor who will serve a mentor.